-To create a new symbol in the current symbol library, click the properties.
+To create a new symbol in the current symbol library, click the button.
+You will be asked for a number of symbol properties.

-- A symbol name - An optional base symbol to derive the new symbol from.
+- A symbol name

+- An optional base symbol to derive the new symbol from.
 The new symbol will use the base symbol's graphical shape and pin configuration, but other symbol information can be modified in the derived symbol.
-The base symbol must be in the same library as the new derived symbol. - The reference designator prefix (U, C, R...). - •
+The base symbol must be in the same library as the new derived symbol.

+- Il prefisso del riferimento (U, C, R...).